 Ridge venting, installed at the peak of the roof, may be attractive and easy to install and never leaks but testing proves a ridge vent actually traps air in the attic.
 "Hot air rises", no one would disagree and is a basic law of thermodynamics yet a ridge vent consists of an inverted "V".
 This creates a thermal check valve which does not allow the hot air to escape properly during the summer and once covered with 2" of snow are rendered useless (check ice dam page for more info).

-be stagnant.
-We have found through experience that homes with ridge
+the attic to be stagnant.
+We have found through experience that homes

-venting are historically the hottest, and correspondence from our customers
+with ridge venting are historically the hottest, and correspondence from

 We get letters/emails like this often from home owners all over the country after reading this website on attic venting: